-At several archaeological sites, such as Mapungubwe and Thulamela in the Limpopo Valley, there is evidence of sophisticated political and material cultures, based in part on contact with the East African trading economy.
+ing economy.
 These cultures, which were part of a broader African civilisation, predate European encroachment by several centuries.
 Settlement patterns varied from the dispersed homesteads of the fertile coastal regions in the east, to the concentrated towns of the desert fringes in the west.

 The farmers did not, however, extend their settlement into the western desert or the winter-rainfall region in the south-west.
-These regions remained the preserve of the Khoisan until Europeans put down roots at the Cape of Good
+These regions remained the preserve of the Khoisan until Europeans put down roots at the Cape of Good Hope.

-Hope.
-Aided by modern science in uncovering the continent's history, which forms part of the African Renaissance, South Africa is gaining a greater understanding of its rich precolonial past.
+Currently, aided by modern science in uncovering the continent's history, which forms part of the African Renaissance, South Africa is gaining a greater understanding of its rich precolonial past.